 The thing is, in this age of information, businesses churn out dizzying volumes of data – more than any human could know what to do with.
 To avoid getting lost, focus on agile metrics and build your reports around those.
 Agile metrics enable teams to monitor their progress, pinpoint impediments, and reflect on performance.

-Here are some reports that Jira Software teams ought to be using to measure the most relevant and commonly used agile metrics:
+Here are some reports that Jira teams can use to measure the most relevant and commonly used agile metrics:

 - Jira Cumulative Flow Diagrams to identify your bottlenecks

 - Jira Sprint Reports to track scope creep and team velocity

 - Jira Version Reports to track release progress